Definition of Capital Intensive

 Capital Intensive Measurement

-Capital intensive can be measured by the fixed asset to sales ratio that helps us to measure whether the organization is high capital intensive based or low capital intensive based.
-If the ratio of fixed assets to sales is greater than 1 then the organization is said to be high capital based organization, if the ratio ranges between 0.85 to 1 then the organization is said to have the normal capital intensity and if the ratio is below 0.85 the capital intensity is said to be low.
+This can be measured by the fixed asset-to-sales ratio that helps us measure whether the organization is high or low capital-intensive based.
+A high capital-based organization characterizes by a ratio of fixed assets to sales greater than 1.
+An organization with normal capital intensity identifies when the ratio ranges between 0.85 and 1.
+On the other hand, low capital intensity is observed when the ratio falls below 0.85.

-Capital intensity can also be measured by comparing the capital expenditure and revenue expenditure if capital expenditure is more than the revenue expenditure then the organization is said to have a high capital intensity.
+Capital intensity can also measure by comparing capital and revenue expenditures.
+If capital expenditure is more than the revenue expenditure, then the organization is said to have a high capital intensity.

 Effects of Capital Intensive

-Following are the major effects of high capital intensive:
+The following are the major effects of high capital intensification:

-- Helps to increase labour productivity and production capacity.
+- It helps to increase labor productivity and production capacity.

 - High capital intensity improves the market standing and growth in market share.

-- Capital intensity leads to the introduction of new technology as unless there is new and efficient technology no company will invest in the asset.
+- The Capital intensity leads to introducing new technology, as no company will invest in the asset without new and efficient technology.

 Capital Intensive vs Labour Intensive

-- Capital intensive leads to an increase in operating and other maintenance costs whereas the labour intensive leads to optimum utilization of resources which reduces the production cost.
+- This leads to an increase in operating and other maintenance costs, whereas labor-intensive leads to optimum utilization of resources, which reduces the production cost.

 Advantages of Capital Intensive

-- Investors are more attracted to the capital intensive industries because of higher returns.
+- Investors are more attracted to capital-intensive industries because of higher returns.

-- The non-operating cost like deprecation is high in capital intensive which gives the benefit in the tax payment as high depreciation results in low profit and thereby low tax.
+- The non-operating cost, like deprecation, is high in capital intensive, which benefits the tax payment as high depreciation results in low profit and, thereby, low tax.

 Disadvantages of Capital Intensive

-- There is a high risk due to a large investment in capital intensive organizations.
+- There is a high risk due to a large investment in this organization.

 - Initially, the losses will be more due to heavy investment and depreciation.

-- The liquidity remains low in the capital intensive organizations as more than 60 percent of assets normally consist of capital assets.
+- Liquidity remains low in capital-intensive organizations as more than 60 percent of assets normally consist of capital assets.

 Conclusion

-Capital intensive organizations are those organizations which invest more in capital assets.
-Normally 70 to 80 percent of total assets consist of fixed assets, plant and machinery.
+These organizations are those organizations that invest more in capital assets.
+Normally 70 to 80 percent of total assets are fixed assets, plants,s, and machinery.
 These organizations require lots of money to survive in the industry.
 The operating and maintenance cost is higher in these organizations as the assets need continuous servicing.
-But these organizations can save the tax as the depreciation and other cost is higher which results in lower profits.
-These organizations suffer the losses initially but in the long run, the organizations can earn higher profits.
-The long term growth is good in capital intensive industries.
-The risk involved is also higher hence the competition is considerably low.
+But these organizations can save the tax as the depreciation and other cost are higher, resulting in lower profits.
+These organizations suffer losses initially but can earn higher profits in the long run.
+Long-term growth is good in capital-intensive industries.
+The risk involved is also higher; hence the competition is considerably low.

 Recommended Articles

 This is a guide to Capital Intensive.
-Here we also discuss the definition and examples of capital intensive along with advantages and disadvantages.
+Here we also discuss the definition and examples and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –